 The fourth truth is the path leading to this liberation, namely the Noble Eightfold Path.
 This Eightfold Path can be summarized in three trainings, the training in morality, the training in concentration and the training in wisdom.

+The three trainings form the core of the Buddhist path.
 In order to curb desire and ignorance, wisdom is needed.
-And the necessary condition for the emergence of wisdom is concentration (samadhi).
+The necessary condition for wisdom to arise is concentration (samadhi).

-With moral behaviour as a condition, concentration arises, with concentration as a condition, wisdom arises.
+With moral behavior as a condition, concentration arises, with concentration as a condition, wisdom arises.

-With wisdom you see, in the here and now, based on your own personal expirience, the true nature of things.
+With wisdom you see, in the here and now, based on your own personal experience, the true nature of things.
 Then you can let go for lasting peace and contentment, for lasting happiness.